jjmpal/eicosanoidsbp/README.md

-# Aritcleone: Eicosanoids as Mediators of Hypertension and Hypertension-Related Cardiovascular Disease
+# Eicosanoid Inflammatory Mediators Are Robustly Associated with Blood Pressure in the General Population

-This repository contains computational notebook for the first scientific article of my thesis.
+This repository contains computational the source code for our manuscript doi:10.1101/2020.02.08.20021022 currelty under review.

 File                        | Purpose
 --------------------------- | -----------------------------------